 As noted above, some of our specialty reinsurance contracts are exposed to net claims and claim expenses from large natural and man-made catastrophes.
 Net claims and claim expenses from these large catastrophes are reserved for after the events which gave rise to the claims in a manner which is consistent with our property catastrophe reinsurance reserving practices as discussed above.
 The large catastrophes occurring during the period from 2002 to 2013 impacting our Specialty Reinsurance segment principally include Hurricanes Katrina, Rita and Wilma, which occurred in 2005.
-Our estimate of ultimate net claims and claim expenses from Hurricanes Katrina, Rita and Wilma, within our Specialty Reinsurance recoveries and assumed and ceded loss related premium, totaled \$48.3 million at December 31, 2013 (2012 - \$48.6 million, 2011 - \$51.6 million).
+Our estimate of ultimate net claims and claim expenses from Hurricanes Katrina, Rita and Wilma, which occurred in 2005.
+Our estimate of ultimate net claims and claim expenses from Hurricanes Katrina, Rita and Wilma, which our Specialty Reinsurance segment, net of reinsurance recoveries and assumed and ceded loss related premium, totaled \$48.3 million at December 31, 2013 (2012 - \$48.6 million, 2011 - \$51.6 million).